Verulamium: History

 Verulamium contained a forum, basilica and a theatre, much of which were damaged during two fires, one in 155 and the other in around 250.
-One of the few extant Roman inscriptions in Britain is found on the remnants of the forum (see Verulamium Forum inscription).
+One of the few extant Roman inscriptions in Britain was found in the remnants of the forum (see Verulamium Forum inscription).
 The town was rebuilt in stone rather than timber at least twice over the next 150 years.
 Occupation by the Romans ended between AD 400 and 450.